chris-short/devopsish.com/content/post/081/index.md

 [It's the culture, stupid](https://www.cio.com/article/3283234/hiring-and-staffing/its-the-culture-stupid.html): If culture is why women are leaving tech, then how do we begin to change it?

 [CEO of struggling storage biz Tintri quits](https://www.theregister.co.uk/2018/06/19/tintri_ceo_quits/): SEC filing shows company up the creek and sans paddle.
 Thomas Barton resigned from his role as CEO after only three months.
 Tintri was [delisted from the NASDAQ on June 22](https://seekingalpha.com/article/4182301-tintri-hope-acquisition-final-days), due to trading under $1.00 for 30 consecutive calendar days.
-Collapse of Tintri has been described as, "[imminent](https://www.sdxcentral.com/articles/news/ttintri-collapse-imminent-as-funds-wither-stock-plunges/2018/06/)".
+The collapse of Tintri has been described as, "[imminent](https://www.sdxcentral.com/articles/news/ttintri-collapse-imminent-as-funds-wither-stock-plunges/2018/06/)".
 Tintri's IPO was 2017-06-30 (less than a year ago).

 [16 blogs and newsletters to follow for DevOps practitioners](https://opensource.com/article/18/6/devops-blogs-newsletters-follow)
 Continuous learning is a tenet of DevOps.
 It's important to keep up with trends in this fast-paced world of technology.